Naturally last night, the one night

 friend.
 Her Italian husband and 5 year

-old boy were there too, as we all
+old boy were there too, as

 enjoyed smoothies.
 I headed next door